 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Roasted Edamame with Wasabi and Honey

 - 2 teaspoons honey

-- 1/4 teaspoon wasabi powder
+- ¼ teaspoon wasabi powder

-- 10 ounces frozen shelled edamame, thawed and drained
+- 10 ounces frozen shelled edamame (thawed and drained)

-- Kosher salt optional
+- Kosher salt (optional)

-- Preheat oven to 375°F.
+- Preheat the oven to 375°F.

-- In a small bowl (custard cup), combine coconut oil and honey.
-Microwave for about 20 seconds at 100% or until coconut oil melts and honey is pourable.
+- In a small bowl, combine the coconut oil and honey.
+Microwave for about 20 seconds at 100% or until the coconut oil melts and the honey is pourable.

 - Bake for 6 minutes, stir, and bake another 6 to 9 minutes or until the edamame has a lot of brown spots.